Marie Tharp: Career

 By 1948, Tharp had spent four years in Tulsa and was looking for her next career step.
 She moved to New York City and initially sought work at the American Museum of Natural History.
 Still, after learning how time-consuming paleontological research was, she looked for positions at Columbia University.
 She eventually found drafting work with Maurice Ewing, the founder of the Lamont Geological Observatory (now the Lamont–Doherty Earth Observatory).
 Curiously, when interviewed for the job, Tharp did not mention she had a master's degree in geology.
 Tharp was one of the first women to work at the Lamont Geological Observatory.

 While there, she met Bruce Heezen, and in early work together, they used photographic data to locate downed military aircraft from World War II.
 Eventually she worked for Heezen exclusively, plotting the ocean floor.
-Tharp was employed and continuously promoted from 1952 to 1968, when her position was cut and moved to grant-funded status due to lab politics involving Heezen (she remained in a grant-funded position until Heezen died in 1977).
-Because of the Cold War, the U.S. government forbade seafloor maps to be published for fear that Soviet submarines could use them.
+In 1964, due to a professional disagreement between Ewing and Heezen, Ewing cut off Heezen's access to Lamont data, and then fired Tharp.
+She continued to work on mapping projects from her home, being paid by Heezen through navy contracts.

 For the first 18 years of their collaboration, Heezen collected bathymetric data aboard the research ship Vema, while Tharp drew maps from that data since women were barred from working on ships at the time.
 She was later able to join a 1968 data-collection expedition on the USNS Kane.
 She independently used data collected from the Woods Hole Oceanographic Institution's research ship Atlantis, and seismographic data from undersea earthquakes.
 Her work with Heezen represented the first systematic attempt to map the entire ocean floor.

 As early as the mid-19th century, a submarine mountain range in the Atlantic had been roughly outlined by John Murray and Johan Hjort.
 Marie Tharp also discovered the rift valley on her more precise graphical representations of the Mid-Atlantic Ridge, which were based on new measurement data obtained with the echo sounder.
 It took her a year to convince Bruce Heezen of this.
 Later, she also mapped the other mid-ocean ridges.